mellinoe/veldrid-docs/updates/stable-4.0.0.md

 # Veldrid Stable Release

 Today, the new version of Veldrid is stable and available for use.
 There are a small number of features and bug fixes incorporated after the beta 2 release.
 Notably, there is now support for the Metal graphics API, which adds a new high-performance, high-fidelity option for Apple systems.
+NuGet packages are available on [NuGet.org](https://www.nuget.org/packages/Veldrid/).

 ## Features